What It’s Really Like to Hike Haleakala, as Told By a Maui LocalWritten by Charles on March 12, 2018 in Blog.

 I’ve seen so many tourists start the Sliding Sands trail in sandals because they don’t expect a terrain like this on Maui.
-I’ve also seen hippies hike the crater barefoot to feel closer to Gaia — although they probably know what they’re getting into.
+I’ve also seen people hike the crater barefoot to feel closer to the earth — although they probably know what they’re getting into.

 If you plan to backpack, be prepared for hot, cold, rain, wind, dry, etc. Pack lightweight gear, and if you have the foresight — reserve a cabin.

 Also, bring a flashlight and headlamp in case it gets dark while you’re on the trail, and also for exploring lava tubes.
 Every step counts.
 This isn’t a place you want to twist an ankle or have a serious injury.
 Bring duct tape and a Shamwow (more on this in another post).

 Pace yourself.
 Soak it up and enjoy every aspect of this amazing journey!

 - May 2018

 - April 2018